Academic Catalog

 Description

 Sixth of seven courses paralleling content taught in courses in the Respiratory Therapy Program.
-Topics covered include: COPD/mechanical ventilation, head injury, acute congestive heart failure, near drowning, neonatal respiratory distress syndrome, hypothermia with cardiac arrest, COPD/home care and pulmonary rehabilitation.
+Designed to develop and reinforce concepts taught in the concurrent lecture and laboratory sessions of the program, with a focus on COPD/mechanical ventilation, head injuries, acute congestive heart failure, near drowning, neonatal respiratory distress syndrome, hypothermia with cardiac arrest, COPD/home care, and pulmonary rehabilitation.
+Media materials, simulations, and videos will provide alternative learning resources to accommodate diverse learning styles.
 Intended for students in the Respiratory Therapy Program; enrollment is limited to students accepted in the program.

 Course Objectives